 Why study German?

 Not only is German an enjoyable and rewarding language to study, it is also valuable commercially as the German-speaking countries provide our largest customer base in Europe.
-Studying German at AS or A level is the natural way to further your knowledge enabling you to use it in its spoken and written form and acquire an insight into how language is learnt.
+Studying German at A level is the natural way to further your knowledge enabling you to use it in its spoken and written form and acquire an insight into how language is learnt.
 You will also gain considerable contacts with and insight into the contemporary society, cultural background and heritage of the countries where German is spoken.
 German links well with many other subjects.
 Occupations in which students can use German include: journalism, business, tourism, government services, teaching, engineering, marketing and law.

 What will I study?